AppliedAlgorithmsGroup/leon-lee/README.md

 The goal of this group study is to be able to program solutions to hard algorithmic problems.
- * Solve 2 algorithm problems each week and share.
+ * Solve two algorithm problems each week and share.
  * Code Review as a group on the assignment.
- * Do 1 whiteboarding session each week on solving problems.
+ * Do one white boarding session each week on solving problems.
  * Periodically enter coding challenges online to assess our capabilities.

 ---------------------------------------